• Skip to primary navigation

 • A dash or two of Tabasco sauce

-• *1 ½ cups tomato juice, only for red tomato gazpacho
+• 1 ½ cups tomato juice, only if using red tomatoes

 • Salt and pepper, to taste